Micromax Canvas Tab Review

 You can also move the apps to the SD card and set the default write disk to USB storage or memory card.

-The table comes with the usual set of pre-loaded apps and Google Apps.
+The tablet comes with the usual set of pre-loaded apps and Google Apps.
 The Utility apps include, Calculator, Calendar, Clock, File Manager, ToDo note taking app, Email and Sound Recorder.
 Other apps include, Opera mini, Kingsoft Office (to view and edit documents), and Spuul (to view free movies).
 It also comes pre-loaded with games such as The Dark Man and Fruit Devil.
 The M!
 Security app powered by NQmobile is an antivirus app with built-in features including privacy advisor, Anti-theft, anti-span and option to backup contacts.
 The M!
 Live apps lets you purchase apps and games.

 Music Player and FM Radio